 The Fool did not know what the Knight was talking about.
 Who was Sancho?

 The Knight was old.
-He had a long white mustache and his face was leathery.
+He had a long white mustache, and his face was leathery.
 He squinted in the sun.
 His hands were knotted with arthritis and liver spots.
-His voice was scratchy but still held a confident timbre.
+His voice was scratchy, but still held a confident timbre.

-There is the beast!
-The Knight exclaimed, we are here to end its reign of terror.
+There is the beast! the Knight exclaimed.
+We are here to end its reign of terror.

-Quick!
-The Knight yelled, my lance!
+Quick! the Knight yelled.
+My lance!

+What was this old man doing?
+He was charging towards certain death!
 The Fool wanted to run, but he also wanted to see if this old man could kill a dragon.
 He certainly didn’t want to watch the dragon kill the old man.
-What was this old man doing?
-He was charging towards certain death.

 The Fool closed his eyes for a moment.
 He didn’t know if that was enough to kill a dragon.
 He hadn’t really read up on dragon slaying.